 You can stop and start EC2 instances in much the same way you can shut down and start a computer.
 Instances can also be terminated when they are no longer needed.
 Once you terminate an instance, all information about it is lost.
 For this reason, it's recommended that you store your data on Amazon Elastic Block Store (EBS) volumes attached to your instance and optionally back up your data using Amazon Simple Storage Service (S3).

 Amazon Elastic Block Store (EBS) volumes are virtual disk drives that you can attach to your EC2 instance to add more storage.
-The Esri Windows AMIs create an EBS volume and attach it to the instance as the D: drive.
-The Esri Ubuntu AMI creates an EBS volume named /gisdata that is mounted to the instance.
+The ArcGIS Server Windows AMIs create an EBS volume and attach it to the instance as the D: drive.
+The ArcGIS Server Ubuntu AMI also creates an EBS volume named /gisdata that is mounted to the instance.
 The size of this volume is configurable in Cloud Builder, or it is 10 GB if you launch your site from the AWS Management Console.

 If you create your own EBS volume, you must do the work of formatting the drive and attaching it (for example, you can configure it as drive E: on Windows).
 You can configure the drive to contain as much or as little space as you need.